TargetSolutions/slate/source/index.html.md

 title: CrewSense API Reference

 language_tabs:
+  - php: PHP
   - shell: cURL
-  - php: PHP

 toc_footers:
   - <a href='https://crewsense.com/Application/ControlPanel/Options'>Sign Up for a Developer Key</a>

-includes:
-  - errors

 search: true
 ---

 # Introduction

-Welcome to the CrewSense API documentation!
+Welcome to the CrewSense API!
 Find out how to send requests to our API, and what you can do with it.